saucelabs/saucectl-run-action/README.md

 # Saucectl Run Action from Sauce Labs

-This action install and launch [saucectl](https://github.com/saucelabs/saucectl/) tests. \
+This action installs [saucectl](https://github.com/saucelabs/saucectl/) and launches tests. \
 You can use it to run your tests on Sauce Labs !

 ## Example